It's Also About Trust and Perception in Marketplace

 “Why does your organization need a planned giving program?”

-Most over-used (over-abused?) answer: Planned giving is invaluable to an establishment’s financial health… blah, blah … largest inter-generational wealth transfer … blah, blah … over $30 trillion will pass from Baby Boomers … blah, blah.
+Most marketing communications over-use (over-abuse) this answer: Planned giving is invaluable to an establishment’s financial health… blah, blah … largest inter-generational wealth transfer … blah, blah … over $30 trillion will pass from Baby Boomers … blah, blah.
 Enough already.

 Okay.
 We Get That.

-The true answer is that if your organization doesn’t have a planned giving program, it’s seen clearly that it’s not planning for the future.
+The truth is that if your organization doesn’t have a planned giving program, your donors and prospects will clearly see that you’re not planning for the future.
 Which means you’re clearly planning to fail.
+And this is why you, and your organization, will not be taken seriously.

 You, and your organization, are not taken seriously if you do not have a planned giving system in place.
 Even a small one.